RobIsaTeam/courses/_posts/2016-02-10-8-threejs-take-control.markdown

 So that's all we need to copy over into our script to dynamically change the camera position, angle, and zoom.

+Note: camera.lookAt gets overwritten by the controls we're using, so feel free to comment that line out.

 ___

 _Challenge: Playing with libraries